 GIZ accords great importance to protecting personal data.
 For this reason, technical and organisational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure as well as unauthorised access.
 These measures are updated accordingly based on technical developments and adapted continuously in line with the risks.

-- To obtain information about their data stored by us (Article 15 GDPR)
+– Access to information about your data stored by us (Art.15 GDPR),

-- To have their data stored by us rectified (Article 16 GDPR)
+– Rectification of your data stored by us (Art.
+16 GDPR),

-- To have their data stored by us erased (Article 17 GDPR)
+– Erasure of your data stored by us (Art.
+17 GDPR),

-- To obtain restriction of processing of their data stored by us (Article 18 GDPR)
+– Restriction of the processing of your data stored by us (Art.
+18 GDPR),

-- To receive their personal data in a commonly used and machine-readable format from the controller such that they can be potentially transmitted to another controller (right to data portability, Article 20 GDPR)
+– receive the data concerning you in a commonly used and machine-readable format from the controller in order to have it transmitted to another controller if necessary (right to data portability, Art.
+20 GDPR),

-- To withdraw their consent to the extent that the data has been processed on the basis of consent (Article 6 (1) a GDPR).
-The lawfulness of the processing on the basis of the consent given remains unaffected until receipt of the withdrawal.
+– withdraw your consent, provided that the processing of the data has been carried out on the basis of consent (Art.
+6 para.
+1 a) GDPR).
+The lawfulness of the processing based on the consent given remains unaffected until the reception of the withdrawal.

-Users also have the right in accordance with Article 77 GDPR to lodge a complaint with the competent data protection supervisory authority.
+Furthermore, and in accordance with Art.
+77 GDPR, you have the right to lodge a complaint with the competent data protection supervisory authority.
 The competent authority is the Federal Commissioner for Data Protection and Freedom of Information (BfDI).